department-of-veterans-affairs/va.gov-team/products/health-care/checkin/sprints/sprint-goals.md

     - Collaborate with DS on their new progress bar component (Zach/Ya-Ching)
     - Create draft wireframes for Check-in and Pre-Check-in (Zach/Ya-Ching)
 - [[ONGOING] Analyze VSignals Weekly](https://app.zenhub.com/workspaces/check-in-experience-61fc23a2cb8a14001132e102/issues/department-of-veterans-affairs/va.gov-team/47569)
-    - Complete analysis for 2 weeks (Ben)
+    - Complete analysis for 2 weeks (Lori)

-#### Engineering Sprint Goals (IN ORDER OF IMPORTANCE)  (---------------------TENTATIVE------------------------)
+#### Engineering Sprint Goals (IN ORDER OF IMPORTANCE)
 - [Production Support]()
 - [Travel Reimbursement - MVP](https://app.zenhub.com/workspaces/check-in-experience-61fc23a2cb8a14001132e102/issues/department-of-veterans-affairs/va.gov-team/40265)
     - Make progress on infrastructure to send a claim to the BTSSS API
-    - Add configuration for BTSSS endpoints and secrets for staging and production
     - Prevent a user from filing a travel claim when they have more than 1 appointment for the day
     - Fix 2 bugs
     - Look into how to persist data and save the Veteran's place in the event of a page reload